|Buttercup Primary School

 Children who keep to the rules are rewarded in many ways.
 The following is a list of rules currently being used in school, some of which are whole school and others may be used by individual classes and teachers.
 Individual

-Having gained 100 Points the child is entered onto our ‘Reach for the Stars’ rainbow which is displayed on the main corridor.
-The child moves along the rainbow every 50 house points moving onto every 100 housepoints – to reach the special prize of the ‘Pot of Gold.’
-This is at 500 stars.
+Having gained 100 Points the child is entered onto the teachers record and each week goes into the total collective results which is announced and displayed in the main hall.
+The child moves along the rainbow every 50 house points moving onto every 100 house points – to reach the special prize by obtaining golden points.’

 - Home notes/ Postcards – sent home to parents for good work, behaviour, effort etc.

 - Showing work to other teachers/classes

 - Special person

 - Lunchtime awards/ Star of the week cards